-In May 1939 King George VI and Queen Elizabeth began a month-long tour of Canada that also included a brief visit to the United States.
-The timing of this visit was fortuitous from the British point of view coming as it did soon after the controversial Munich agreement in September 1938, which ceded the Czech Sudetenland to Germany, and the subsequent occupation of the remainder of the Czech state by German troops in March 1939-both of which had damaged Britain's image in America.
-The Royal Visit to the USA was a great public relations success, as was the visit to Canada, and its significance for relations between Britain, Canada and the United States has been discussed by a number of historians from all three countries.
-However, very little attention has been paid to the key role of the Canadian Prime Minister, William Lyon Mackenzie King, regarding the American phase of the Royal Visit.
-This article therefore seeks to fill this gap by assessing Mackenzie King's involvement in the origins and conduct of the visit.
-It also reflects upon what the Royal Visit reveals about Canada's relations with Britain and the United States and Mackenzie King's relationship with President Franklin Roosevelt.
+In June 1939 King George VI and Queen Elizabeth were on a tour of Canada that included a brief visit to the United States.
+The timing of this visit proved to be fortuitous from the British point of view as it came soon after the controversial Munich agreement in September 1938, which ceded the Czech Sudetenland to Germany, and the subsequent occupation of the remainder of the Czech state by German troops in March 1939-both of which had damaged Britain's image in America.
+The royal visit to the USA was a great publicrelations success, as was the visit to Canada, and its significance for relations between Britain, Canada and the United States has been discussed by a number of historians from all three countries.
+However, very little attention has been paid to the key role of the Canadian prime minister, William Lyon Mackenzie King, regarding the American phase of the royal visit.
+Indeed, a recent Hollywood film about the royal visit and the weekend spent by the king and queen at President Franklin Roosevelt's family home in upstate New York omitted any mention of Mackenzie King, despite the fact that he was their official escort.
+This essay seeks to fill this gap by assessing Mackenzie King's involvement in the origins and conduct of the royal visit to the United States.
+It also reflects upon what the royal visit reveals about Canada's relations with Britain and the United States on the eve of the war and, in particular, Mackenzie King's relationship with President Franklin Roosevelt and his contribution to the Anglo-American 'special relationship'.

-On Thursday 9 March 1939 William Lyon Mackenzie King, Prime Minister of Canada, began his diary as follows:
+Keywords: Mackenzie King, Franklin Roosevelt, King George VI, Queen Elizabeth, royal visit, Second World War

-Before waking this morning, I was dreaming that I was at Washington with the President, and was asked by him when it came time to retire, to come and share the same bed he was in which seemed to be out of doors on a sort of balcony.
-Just before going to lie down, it seemed as though I was crowded out of the bed space to rest on a blanket of snow nearby.
-Others were similarly sleeping in blankets wrapped round them in the open.
-I felt a little restless and moved about a bit seeming to think that I was being, as it were, exploited and was resenting this.
+Introduction

-I had a feeling that the dream was begotten in part of something which was happening or might happen, and in part also, of the actual cold which was affecting my body and, through it, the vision which I was having.
-The part that seemed quite erroneous was that the President himself seemed to have pushed me over to the kind of border that I was lying on, though as I looked back to seeing him, I saw with his infirmity he required the space he was lying in for himself.
+On Thursday 9 March 1939 William Lyon Mackenzie King, Prime Minister of Canada, began his diary by recounting a dream he had just had in which he was in Washington DC with President Franklin Roosevelt.
+They were out in the open and when it was night time he thought he would be sharing the same bed as Roosevelt but he ended up sleeping in a blanket on the snow.
+'I felt a little restless', he wrote, 'and moved about a bit seeming to think that I was being, as it were, exploited and was resenting this'.
+When he woke up from the dream, he was cold which he felt explained that part of the dream.
+'The part that seemed quite erroneous was that the President himself seemed to have pushed me over to the kind of border that I was lying on, though as I looked back to seeing him, I saw with his infirmity he required the space he was lying in for himself'.